 Tangerine juice is also a good source of antioxidants, which help protect the body from damage caused by free radicals – unstable molecules that can cause cellular damage and lead to diseases such as cancer.
 However, make sure you only give your dog pure tangerine juice in a small amount, without any additional sugar and preservatives.

 Can Dogs Eat Tangerines?

 Editor’s NoteStill, you should monitor your dog’s fruit intake.
-Too much of any type of citrus fruit can cause stomach upset in dogs.
-So, feed your dog tangerines in moderation and always consult with your veterinarian if you have any questions.
+Any citrus fruit consumed in excess can upset a dog’s stomach.
+As a result, give your dog tangerines in moderation and always seek advice from your vet if you have any concerns.

 Frequently Asked Questions

 No, tangerines are not toxic to dogs.
 Tangerines are safe for dogs to eat in moderation.
 Although they have a very sweet taste, the sugar and acid content of tangerines mean that they should only be fed as an occasional snack or treat.